rzaharia/Vanilla-Upgraded/README.md

-# ExampleJavaMod
-A prototype Java Mindustry mod that works on Android and PC.

 ## Building for Desktop Testing

 1. Install JDK 14.
 If you don't know how, look it up.
 If you already have any version of the JDK >= 8, that works as well.